 Taylor runs for 205 yards in Wisconsin's Pinstripe victory

-Taylor, just a sophomore, ripped off runs of 39 and 41 yards and was sensational at Yankee Stadium and combined with a defense that forced five turnovers to help a Wisconsin (8-5) team ranked fourth in the first AP Top 25 poll salvage its fifth straight bowl victory.
+''We've got the best back in the country,'' Wisconsin coach Paul Chryst said after he accepted the Pinstripe trophy from Yankees owner Hal Steinbrenner.

+There are few in football who would argue that point.
+Taylor, just a sophomore, ripped off runs of 39 and 41 yards at Yankee Stadium and combined with a defense that forced five turnovers to help a Wisconsin (8-5) team ranked fourth in the first AP Top 25 poll salvage its fifth straight bowl victory.
 The loss had to seem like a rerun for Miami: Taylor ran for 130 yards in Wisconsin's 34-24 win over the Hurricanes last season in the Orange Bowl.

-"We've got the best back in the country," Wisconsin coach Paul Chryst said after he accepted the trophy from Yankees owner Hal Steinbrenner.
+''Definitely playing them last year, it helped out a lot,'' Taylor said.

 Both teams were ranked inside the top 15 last December.
 A year later, Wisconsin and Miami (7-6) both showed at times why two teams that opened the season inside the top 10 were stuck playing in a ho-hum bowl game with temperatures in the 30s and a sparse crowd in the Bronx.
 Miami's Malik Rosier threw three interceptions before he was replaced late in the third quarter; Wisconsin's Rafael Gaglianone whiffed on two field goals.

-The Badgers, certainly used to the cold, came out swinging for the fences — they scored two touchdowns just 3 1/2 minutes into the game and seemingly knocked the will out of Miami.
+The Badgers, certainly used to the cold, came out swinging for the fences - they scored two touchdowns just 3 1/2 minutes into the game and seemingly knocked the will out of Miami.
 Jack Coan made the most of his start for injured Alex Hornibrook (concussion) and hit Kendric Taylor for a 35-yard TD on the first drive.
-Rosier's first pass of the game was intercepted and Taylor capitalized with a 7-yard score to make it 14-0 before some fans even hit their seats with a hot drink.
+Rosier's first pass of the game was intercepted and Taylor capitalized with a 7-yard score to make it 14-0.

 Coan is a Long Island native and needed nearly 50 tickets for friends and family.
 He ran right for a 7-yard touchdown in the fourth for a 28-3 lead that made it worth the trip for the thousands of fans in red - an unseemly sight in June at Yankee Stadium - that stuck it out to the end.
 Coan made his fifth appearance this season and burned his eligibility to take a redshirt year.